nterreri/thesis/report/chapter2.md

 of synonym generation did not require domain-specific data, but was in fact best gathered through general English sources, the model that was used for the synonym generation task was a model that had been pre-trained over a significant amount of Google News data (McCormick, 2016a).
-See
-Appendix C for results and evaluation.

 ### Alternatives